microsoft/WindowsAppSDK/specs/themes/ThemeSettings.md

 in a non-UWP, Win32/WinAppSDK context, no **CoreWindow** exists.

 The API described in this doc, **ThemeSettings**, is a WinAppSDK WinRT API that provides the functionality of **AccessibilitySettings**, but for a Win32 environment.
-We expect to add other APIs to this type over time.
+In the future we'd like to add other kinds of theme-related information to this API, so we decided to use a name that's not specific to accessibility or high-contrast.

 The **ThemeSettings.HighContrast** and **ThemeSettings.HighContrastScheme** properties shown below are basically identical to the existing UWP [AccessibilitySettings.HighContrast](https://learn.microsoft.com/en-us/uwp/api/windows.ui.viewmanagement.accessibilitysettings.highcontrast?view=winrt-22621) and [AccessibilitySettings.HighContrastScheme](https://learn.microsoft.com/en-us/uwp/api/windows.ui.viewmanagement.accessibilitysettings.highcontrastscheme?view=winrt-22621) properties.
 They're all implemented by calling the Win32 [SystemParametersInfo](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-systemparametersinfow) function with the `SPI_GETHIGHCONTRAST` flag.

+Note that **HighContrastScheme** will, like **AccessibilitySettings.HighContrastScheme**, continue to return a valid string value even when **HighContrast** is false.
+The Win10 Settings UI had two controls, a toggle for high-contrast enablement and a combo box to select the HC theme, the UWP **AccessibilitySettings** API was probably designed to match that.
+Rather than change the model, we stick with what the UWP API already exposed, since we know it works for app developers and can be implemented very simply on Windows.

 This GIF shows how a user can change the HighContrast theme in the Settings app today, and a System Xaml app that displays the current **HighContrastScheme**: